diaandrei/diaandrei/README.md

 # 💫 About Me:
 Hey there!
-I'm a computer science student and I'm super passionate about full-stack development.
+I'm super passionate about full-stack development.
 I love diving into both the server side, using C#, and the front end, where I use React.
 I find it incredibly satisfying to work with these powerful technologies and create dynamic, efficient, and user-friendly web applications.
 I'm always learning and exploring new ways to improve my skills, and I'm excited to make my mark in the world of web development.

 ## 🌐 Socials: